just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/IP-Addresses-and-Domain-Names.rst

     <h3>Activity 2 - The Lost Messages Problem</h3>
     <div class="pogil yui-wk-div">
     <p>In this POGIL activity, you will work in groups of three to test what happens when two people send
-      simultaneous messages to a recipient using the Mobile CSP DNS Simulator app.
+      simultaneous messages to a recipient using the Mobile CSP <span class="hover vocab yui-wk-div" data-id='DNS'>DNS</span> Simulator app.
 Here are the roles:
       </p><ul>
     <li><b>Recipient. </b> The recipient will lead this activity and will receive messages from the
           other group members and record the results.</li>